Updated July 14, 2023

 - It ensures that all the relevant financial information is captured in the financial statements or the accompanying notes and disclosures.

-- It helps in the evaluation of the quality of financial reporting of the subject entity.
+- It helps evaluate the quality of financial reporting of the subject entity.

 - It makes the tax filing process much easier as the tax authorities usually accept the financial statements prepared by an independent auditor without much investigation.